 Recommended Reading For Parents Raising Boys

 Why are boys so different?
 What makes them tick?
 How can moms help their sons grow up to become men of honor and integrity?
-Using extensive research and humorous personal experiences, mothers, including single moms as well as grandmothers and teachers, will find wise counsel and reassurance in this practical and helpful book that offers the advice, understanding, and support every mom is looking for when it comes to raising godly sons.
+Using extensive research and humorous personal experiences, mothers, including grandmothers and teachers, will find wise counsel and reassurance in this practical and helpful book that offers the advice, understanding, and support every mom is looking for when it comes to raising godly sons.

 Rachel Balducci is a writer and the mother of five lively boys.
 In her book, she chronicles the exuberant, awesome life of boys through conversations overheard, rules she’s been forced to make, and the many episodes of boy behavior that continue to mystify mothers worldwide.
 From the care and feeding of her team, to travels out in public, to their wide-eyed adoration of Walker, Texas Ranger, this laugh-out-loud celebration joyfully explores the sweet and wild side of boyhood.

 This worthy, engaging owner’s manual on boys aged two to 22 is written from a reserved, supportive Christian perspective.
 This informative, practical, and encouraging book will help parents guide boys down the path to healthy and authentic manhood.
 Wild Things addresses the physical, emotional, and spiritual parts of a boy, written by two therapists who are currently engaged in clinical work with boys and their parents and who are also fathers raising five sons.

 Note: The following are some other suggestions and lessons contributed by other mums on parenting boys.
 Many thanks to mommy Rachel and Lena for the following great tips.